Cajuns: Indian and Afro-Cajuns

 Amédé Ardoin, the first Black Cajun recording artist; he only spoke Cajun French.

 The Cajun-Creole population of Crowley enjoying a Cajun Music Concert in 1938.

 Cajuns as an ethnic group historically included Indians and Blacks.
 Black Louisiana Frenchmen have historically self-identified as Cajun, using the term in regards to the ethnicity of Acadiana and the language they speak: Amédé Ardoin for example spoke only Cajun French and at his height was known as the first Black Cajun recording artist; Clifton Chenier the King of Zydeco, routinely self-identified as a Black Cajun:

 "Bonjour, comment ça va monsieur?"
 Clifton Chenier greeted his cheering crowd at the 1975 Montreux Jazz Festival.
 "They call me the Black Cajun Frenchman."

 People of Acadiana have historically described what the Cajun nationality means to them; Brandon Moreau, a Cajun of Basile, Louisiana, described Cajun as an "inclusive term designating region, descent, or heritage – not race."
 Moreau also described an incident of where he used the term coonass with a good friend of his: "We were all talking in the hall, and I said I was a coonass.
 She said she was Cajun, but that she would never be a coonass.
 She's black and it offended her."

 Cajun culture due to its mixed Latin-Creole nature had fostered more laissez-faire attitudes between blacks and whites in Acadiana more than anywhere else in the South.
-Roman Catholicism actively preached tolerance and condemned racism and all hate crimes; the Roman Church threatened to excommunicate any of its members who would dare to break its laws.
+Roman Catholicism actively preached tolerance and condemned all types of discrimination; the Roman Church threatened to excommunicate any of its members who would dare to break its laws.

 Anglo-Americans openly discriminated against Cajuns because they were Catholics, had a Latin Culture, and spoke Cajun French.
-White Cajuns and White Creoles accepted advances in racial equality, and they had compassion for Black Cajuns, Black Creoles, and African Americans.
+White Cajuns and White Creoles accepted advances in racial equality, and they had sympathy for Black Cajuns, Black Creoles, and African Americans.
 In the 1950s, twice as many blacks in Louisiana's French-Catholic parishes registered to vote compared to blacks in the Anglo-Protestant parishes.